 Do you already have a robot under your roof?
-Robotics is taking education by storm, and no wonder.
+Robotics for children is taking education by storm, and no wonder.
 There is no other school subject that can offer so much meaningful knowledge in such an attractive packaging.
-From coding and computational thinking to soft and manual skills – robotics has got you covered.
+From coding and computational thinking to soft and manual skills – robotics has got your kids covered.

-Originally, educational robotics emerged from the homes of tinkering enthusiasts' and after-school programs, so incorporating it into homeschool learning should be easy enough.
+Originally, educational robotics for kids emerged from the homes of tinkering enthusiasts' and after-school programs, so incorporating it into learning at home program should be easy enough.
 Right?

 Undoubtedly, it is easier in some aspects, but homeschool robotics is still a challenge.
-So if you’re thinking about adding robotics to your homeschool curriculum, take a moment to read this article and make things easier for yourself.
+So if you’re thinking about adding robotics to your home curriculum permanently, or want to sample your options in the distance learning era, take a moment to read this article and make things easier for yourself.

 - Reasons for starting: Why homeschool robotics?

 - Robotics preparation: Who is qualified to tinker with robots?